nus-cs2103-AY2324S2/tp/docs/tutorials/AddRemark.md

 <box type="warning" seamless>

 You must delete AddressBook’s storage file located at `/data/addressbook.json` before running it!
-Not doing so will cause AddressBook to default to an empty address book!
+Not doing so will cause AddressBook to default to an empty contact manager!

 </box>